StarOneCRM/StarOneCRM/README.md

 Implemented backend validation for the following:
 - Age must be a number.
 - Name must be a string.
-- Major must be a string.
+- Role must be a string.
 - Email must match a specific format using regular expressions.
 </details>